Colonic Duplication Cyst with Gastric and Pancreatic Heterotopia: A Case Report

 There are two types of duplication cysts: (i) cystic duplications which are more common (80%) and are spherical in shape with no communication with the bowel lumen; and (ii) tubular duplications that may communicate with the normal intestine at one or several points along the common wall and usually extend above and below the diaphragm (2).
 Excision of the duplication is recommended due to reported risk of malignancy (1).
 Although it is rare, colonic duplication needs to be listed among important differential diagnoses in children with recurrent abdominal pains and vomiting.

 A 7-month-old female patient weighing 6.3 kg was brought to the emergency department (ED) with a history of recurrent vomiting and diarrhea for 2 weeks with an accompanying 4-day history of fever and abdominal pain.
 On examination, she was lethargic, had cold extremities, sunken eye balls, reduced skin turgor >3 seconds, weak peripheral pulses, prolonged capillary refill >3 seconds, altered level of consciousness (AVPU = P), severely pale, and had tachycardia.
 Abdominal examination revealed tenderness and a palpable left flank mass which was thought to be intussusception.
-Attempts at peripheral, intraosseous, and central vein catheterization failed, leading to emergency venous cut-down.
+Attempts at peripheral, intraosseous, and central vein catheterization failed, leading to emergency venous cut- down.
 Blood samples were collected for complete blood count, urea electrolytes and creatinine, blood grouping and cross matching, serum procalcitonin, liver function tests, and hemoglobin (HB) electrophoresis.
-Stool sample was collected for microscopy, occult blood, and rotavirus/adenovirus antigen tests.
+A stool sample was collected for microscopy, occult blood, and rotavirus/adenovirus antigen tests.
 A bedside abdominal pelvic ultrasonography (US) done showed minimal ascites and a 2.8 × 2.5 cm2 circular bowel structure in the left lumbar region with a thickened wall and fluid accumulation overshadowing the spleen.
 Blood works revealed leukocytosis of 36 × 109/L, microcytic hypochromic anemia of 3 g/dL, elevated procalcitonin of 181 ng/mL, metabolic acidosis, deranged liver function tests, elevated serum creatinine, elevated lipase, and reduced serum amylase and hemoglobin (HB) electrophoresis showed normal hemoglobin (HbAA).
-Stool test was negative for ova and cysts, occult blood, adenovirus, and rotavirus.
+Stool tests were negative for ova and cysts, occult blood, adenovirus, and rotavirus.

 The patient was resuscitated at the ED with intravenous fluids (Hartman’s solution 20 mL/kg bolus administered twice 20 min apart), oxygen (via mask at 5L/min) and blood transfusion (packed red cells at 10mL/kg in 3 hours with an additional two units during the hospital stay.
 She was also started on IV antibiotics (Ceftriaxone at 50 mg/kg bolus and maintained every 12 hours for 7 days) and admitted to the High Dependency Unit (HDU).
 Computed tomography (CT) scan of the abdomen showed left lumbar mass suggestive of intussusception (Figures 1–3).